 Gracie hails from Portsmouth, England.
 She was the youngest child and only daughter of a widowed merchant.
 Not knowing how to raise a daughter, Gracie’s father and brothers taught her how to ride, shoot, and fight.
 Because of this, she grew into a wild and independent woman.
 Gracie soon found herself in love with a man as wild as she was.
 However, she discovered that the man she loved and was betrothed to turned out to be a scoundrel and a cheat.
 Rather than being bound to such a cad, she disguised herself as a boy and signed onto a merchant ship bound for the Americas.
 Being a smart and ingenious woman, she learned how to work the lines, run a cannon, and proved herself to bean able sailor, earning the respect of the crew.
 Off the coast of the Carolinas, the merchant ship was set upon by El Tiburon.
 After a bloody fight, she was among the few survivors.
 Gracie impressed the crew of El Tiburon with her viciousness in the fight and was asked to sign the articles.
 Gracie can be seen firing her mortar “Nightmare”, the most terrifying gun on El Tiburon’s line.

-Chi Tao Gan a.k.a.
-“Lil’ Jon”, a.k.a.
-“Treasure”, a.k.a.
-“Crawdad”, a.k.a.
-“Jean LePetit”, a.k.a.
-“Jon St. Jon”, a.k.a.
-“Short Round”, a.k.a.
+Chi Tao Gan (赤桃杆) a.k.a.
+“Lil’ Jon,” a.k.a.
+“Treasure,” a.k.a.
+“Crawdad,” a.k.a.
+“Jean LePetit,” a.k.a.
+“Jon St. Jon,” a.k.a.
+“Jon This,” a.k.a.
+“Saul Manila,” a.k.a.
+“Saffron,” a.k.a.
+“Mellow Yellow,” a.k.a “Cilantro,” a.k.a.
+“Kobayashi,” a.k.a “Shear Will,” a.k.a “Misinmast,” a.k.a.
+“Minimast,” a.k.a.“Silk E. Velvet,” a.k.a.
+“Pocket Whiskey,” a.k.a.
+“Short Round,” a.k.a.
 “Small Arms”, a.k.a.
 “Master Blaster” is the crew’s pocket pirate.
-He was discovered in a liberated roll of carpeting from the cargo hold of a Shanghai merchant vessel.
-He decided to stay with the raiding party of El Tiburon after hearing about ham night.
-When not filling his hollow leg, the nimble feet of this stealthy stowaway have proven frightening, especially when he hides in plain sight.
+He was discovered asleep in a roll of carpeting liberated from a Shanghai merchant vessel.
+Wrinkled and linty, he awoke to hear the raiding party of El Tiburon discussing the glory of privateering, but it wasn’t until they wassailed the wonders of ham night that his interest was piqued and he joined the crew.
+Now, when not filling his hollow leg, the nimble feet of this stealthy stowaway have proven frightening especially when he hides in plain sight.